inkeep/teleport-docs-website/README.md

 ### CLI commands

-`yarn git-update` – update git modules.
+- `yarn git-update` – update git submodules.
-`yarn prepare-files` – copy files from `content` to docusaurus folders.
+- `yarn prepare-files` – copy files from `content` to folders used by Docusaurus.
-`yarn prepare-sanity-data` - fetching and saving data form navigation for Sanity.
+- `yarn prepare-sanity-data` - fetching and saving data from Sanity CMS.
-`yarn start` – start server in dev mode.
+- `yarn start` – start server in dev mode.
-`yarn build` - buld static site.
+- `yarn build` - buld static site.
-`yarn swizzle` - used to eject files from default Docusaurus theme to `src/theme` folder. `see [swizzling](https://docusaurus.io/docs/swizzling).
+- `yarn swizzle` - used to eject files from the default Docusaurus theme to the `src/theme` folder.
+See [swizzling](https://docusaurus.io/docs/swizzling).
-`yarn serve` – server static files.
+- `yarn serve` – server static files.
-`yarn typecheck` - check types.
+- `yarn typecheck` - check types.

 For other commands see [Docusaurus docs](https://docusaurus.io/docs/cli#docusaurus-cli-commands).